 In my mind, mental health is very similar, requiring just as much attention and concentrated effort as keeping our bodies healthy.
 The problem is that most people give very little attention to this aspect of themselves.
 Very little, and then, just like poor health, it catches up with us eventually, especially in a crisis.

 So what is my secret?
-This is what I do:

-· Long term effects (I have been doing it for 12 years), is that I feel detached.
+· Long-term effects (I have been doing it for 12 years) is that I feel detached.

+Read and listen to things that feed my mind.
 This is like nutrition for the brain.
-Being around people who have lower energy, listening to the news, reading the newspaper, or even reading a rant on social media is like junk food.
+Being around people with lower energy, listening to the news, reading the newspaper, or even reading a rant on social media is like junk food.
 A little bit once in a while is ok, but it should not be your daily diet.
-I listen to awesome audio books about self-improvement, listen to CD’s in my car about personal development, read every day a book that will help me grow.
-My only junk food is TV and I watch what I want, that is my little bit of junk food.
-When I see a rant on social, I will not read it, it really is only someone’s opinion (which they are entitled to), but I don’t have to buy into it or agree.
+I listen to awesome audiobooks about self-improvement, listen to CDs in my car about personal development, and read every day a book that will help me grow.
+My only junk food is TV, and I watch what I want; that is my little bit of junk food.
+When I see a rant on social, I will not read it.
+It is only someone’s opinion (which they are entitled to), but I don’t have to buy into it or agree.